mixxorz/mixxorz.github.io/_drafts/how-to-write-javascript-components-with-jquery.md

 export default CarouselDots
 ```

-We’re doing something special in this component.
-We want to be able to click on a dot and for the slider to slide to that dot’s slide.

 We’re used to being able to use the `on` method with jQuery objects to listen to click/change/etc. events, but did you know that we can also fire our own custom events?
 That’s what `EventEmitter` is for.
 We extend `CarouselDots` from `EventEmitter` so that we can attach event listeners to the `CarouselDots` instance.

 Here’s how that’s used: